Head of Content

 Let’s explore the mortgage options provided by mainstream and specialist lenders, and how they cater to the unique requirements of Section 106 properties.

-Mainstream Lenders
+Mainstream lenders

 Mainstream lenders, such as banks and building societies, may offer mortgages for Section 106 properties.
 However, they often have more stringent requirements due to covenant restrictions.
 This can make it difficult for some borrowers to secure a mortgage from a mainstream lender.

-Specialist Lenders
+Specialist lenders

 There are specialist lenders that provide tailored mortgage options for Section 106 properties.
 They have an in-depth understanding of the unique requirements and restrictions of these properties, allowing them to offer financing solutions that meet the needs of buyers.